 However over the last 20 years or so, people have started to notice winter activity of a bumblebee commonly found in gardens, the buff-tailed bumblebee (Bombus terrestris).
 It appears that rather than hibernating, a small number of newly mated queens are establishing nests in the autumn.
 This means worker bees can be seen foraging in December and January, with new queens and males emerging in February.

 Winter generations have mostly been recorded the southern half of England and the majority of bees are seen in urban gardens, parks and car-parks, where there is access to winter flowering ornamental plants.
 Mahonia seem most attractive to the bumblebees, along with winter-flowing heathers and honeysuckles.

 The majority of the UK’s bee species are solitary bees, of which we have around 250 species.
 Solitary bees exist only in the wild and are the most effective pollinators of all bee species.
-Their appearance can vary hugely and some species are often mistaken for wasps or flies.
+Their appearance can vary greatly.

 How to save a struggling bee

 It’s not just us humans who are struggling with the heat this summer.
 If you come across a struggling bee, it could be suffering from exhaustion, have a parasite or simply been caught out in the rain.
 Before you intervene, it’s best to check that it is in need of help, as you may have just come across a queen bee resting during her dispersal flight.
 The Bumblebee Conservation Trust provides more information on this.